Government & Elections

 Local Government Electoral (Implementing Stage 1 of Belcarra) and Other Legislation Amendment Bill 2018

-Passed (amended)This bill became law after being modified during debate.This bill bans political donations from property developers at both local and state government levels, and strengthens how councillors must declare and manage conflicts of interest.
-It implements recommendations from the Crime and Corruption Commission's Operation Belcarra investigation into local government corruption risks.
+Passed (amended)This bill became law after being modified during debate.This bill bans political donations from property developers to politicians and political parties at both State and local government levels in Queensland.
+It also strengthens the rules for how local councillors must declare and manage conflicts of interest.
+The reforms implement the Government's response to the Crime and Corruption Commission's Operation Belcarra report, which investigated corruption risks in local government following the 2016 council elections.

 Appropriation (Parliament) Bill (No. 2) 2018